 About Southern Alberta Preceptor Summit

-The Southern Alberta Preceptor Summit (SAPS) presented by Distributed Learning & Rural Initiatives (DLRI) is an annual conference where we discuss the latest topics and trends in rural medical education.
+The Southern Alberta Preceptor Summit (SAPS) presented by Distributed Learning & Rural Initiatives (DLRI) is an annual conference for rural and regional preceptors where we discuss the latest topics and trends in rural medical education.

 This conference uses interactive, small group workshops to share the latest knowledge and best practices in rural medical education.